Insights

 Posted in: Article

-New Guidelines – “Tightening up the courts’ approach” The Sentencing Council has published new guidelines which came into effect on the 1st October 2018.
-Now, if you breach an order imposed by the court you will be subject to harsher punishment.
-The guidelines address breaches such as Community Orders and Suspended Sentence Orders and deals […]
+New Guidelines: Breach of Court Orders The Sentencing Council has published new guidelines which came into effect on the 1st October 2018.
+Now, if you breach a court order imposed you will be subject to harsher punishment.
+The guidelines address breaches such as Community Orders and Suspended Sentence Orders and deals with 8 others, including […]

 Posted in: Legal Guidance